 Clients are taught to challenge and replace distorted thoughts with more balanced and objective thoughts using Anger Logs.
 They are taught coping strategies such as relaxation and deep breathing techniques, removing themselves from situations when they feel overwhelmed, developing new coping thoughts and learning to use assertive communication.
 With these new resources clients are given the tools to interact with others in more effective ways.

-Some anger management issues that may be addressed in counselling at TPS:
+Some anger management issues that may be addressed in counselling:

 - Physical Abuse: hitting; choking; slapping; burning; shoving; threatening; physically restraining

 - Isolation: attempting/controlling another’s contact with friends and family, access to information; attempting to restrict mobility; monitoring telephone calls

 - Psychological & Emotional Abuse: constantly criticizing, ridiculing (partner, family, friends/co-worker); trying to humiliate or degrade; lying; undermining self-esteem

 - Stalking/Harassing Behaviour: following; turning up at workplace or house; parking outside; repeated phone calls or mail to victim and/or family, friends, colleagues

 - Threats & Intimidation: threatening to harm partner/self/others or; threatening to make reports to authorities that jeopardize child custody, immigration or legal status

 - Sexual Abuse/Harassment: pressuring someone into unwanted sexual behaviour, criticizing performance

 - Property Destruction: destroying mementos, breaking furniture or windows, throwing or smashing objects possessions